-Biography of An Art - Science Nerd
+Biography of an Art - Science Nerd

-In the woods behind my childhood home grew the remnants of an oak savanna.
-Red and white oaks stood as sentinels to the passage of deep time.
-Their branches scooped low to the ground.
-Low enough to climb aboard.
-To be embraced by the trees.
+"In the woods behind my home grew remnants of an ancient oak savanna.
+Red and white oak trees stood as sentinels to the passage of deep time.
+Their branches bowed low to the ground and beckoned.
+I loved their embrace.

 The savanna captivated my senses.
 It fueled my creativity and sparked a lasting reverence for nature.
 I remember often feeling a distinct “creative ache” to share this connection through writing, drawing or painting.

 In college I studied ecology ultimately receiving a Master's of Science in Plant Ecology.
 My intention was to pursue natural history illustration.
 After graduate school, I enrolled in several semesters of Drawing for Illustration and Figure Drawing.